prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          string

    Description
-         If the admin didnt choose any viewmode for the plugin, this message appears.
+         If the admin didn’t choose any viewmode for the plugin, this message appears.

    Default
          No view-mode defined for this plugin!